NIVANorge/Mobius2/docs/existingmodels/autogen/easylake.md

 ### Description

-This is a simple lake biogeochemical model for CNP and O₂ made to fit with EasyLake
+This is a simple lake biogeochemical model for CNP and O₂ made to fit with EasyLake.

+More description to be written.

-Many of the equations are taken from SelmaProtBas, but with simplifications https://github.com/jorritmesman/selmaprotbas/tree/main
+Many of the equations are inspired by [Selma](https://github.com/fabm-model/fabm/tree/master/src/models/selma), but with simplifications.

+Authors: François Clayer, Magnus D. Norling

 ### External symbols